Frangidha/History-project/README.md

 WCAG 2.1 Coding best practices being followed
 Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.

-Issue #1: xxx
+Issue #1: background images didn't display

-Fix: xxx

-Issue #2: xxx
+Fix: changed the absolute path way to a relative pathway

 index testing
 Home